-Hyundai Inster: specs, price and reviews
+Hyundai Inster (2024) specs, price, ratings and reviews

 Compact A-segment EV on a new dedicated platform, on sale in the since early 2025.